 The cab side windows were tackled next and cut using the drawing I had made to mark and cut the body panels.
-These were heated and bent to conform to the cab sides and the black strips where the windows and doors open were cut from 1 x 1.5mm styrene strip and painted before
+These were heated and bent to conform to the cab sides and the black strips where the windows and doors open were cut from 1 x 1.5mm styrene strip and painted before being stuck to the 'glass' with canopy cement.

-As the original vehicle has 5 orange side lights down each side I purchased some small (3 x 2 mm) oblong orange leds and installed them connecting them to come on when the dashboard lights were on.
+As the original vehicle has 5 orange side lights down each side I purchased some small $(3 \times 2 \text{ mm})$ oblong orange leds and installed them connecting them to come on when the dashboard lights were on.
 These were followed by the two diagonal orange flashing beacons mounted on the roof.